F-Masood/Vulnhub-JISCTF-WebDir/README.md

 # Vulnhub-JISCTF-WebDir
 This repo contains the modified code &amp; files of web directory (/var/www/html ) of vulnerable JIS-CTF from Vulnhub.

+*Spoiler Alert*
+Notable modifications I have done:
+1. Removed information from robots.txt & removed web user credentials that were hidden in the source code of HTML.
+2. User credentials present in a random /var/www/html directory.
+3. Javascript file validation, only image files are allowed. (index.php)
+4. Giving 777 permssion to uploaded files. (index.php)